Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 **- Conclusion -**<br>
 Function with **if else** statement works in the way expected

+**-- My Note --**
+* Manual testing of functions on the website
+* Testing on different browsers
+* Testing from UX point of view

 ## PROJECT BARRIERS & SOLUTIONS <a name="barriers-solutions-heading"></a>
 Draft: When speed typing game started, the button was still active and you could click it and it made some issues regarding replacing words and reducing seconds.
 I gooled it the solution and found that there is attribute disabled.